sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 myList.map((x: Int) => x * x)
 ```

-In both cases, the result will be the exact same, the only difference is that, in the latter, we'll do our entire declaration in a single line of code by leveraging anonymous functions:
+In both cases, the result will be the same, the only difference is that, in the latter, we'll write our entire declaration in a single line of code by leveraging anonymous functions:

 ##### **Output**
 ```